thekiwicoder0/UnityBehaviourTreeEditor/Assets/BehaviourTree/README.md

 Keys can be added in the blackboard view by entering a unique name into the `Name` field, and selecting the type of key to create from the `Type` dropdown:

 <img src="Documentation/Images/behaviour_tree_view.png" width = "200" />

+Keys can be deleted by rightclicking on the nodes value and selecting delete.

 #### Reading and Writing keys from a Node